-My principles for growing the economy are simple—we should keep taxes low, eliminate burdensome regulations, and shrink government so that we can grow the private sector.
-I opposed President Obama’s stimulus bill in the 111th Congress, because government cannot effectively create and sustain jobs—only the private sector can.
-As we have seen, the only result of the stimulus bill was more debt.
+My principles for growing the economy are simple—we should keep taxes low, eliminate burdensome regulations, keep energy prices low so that businesses can compete, and shrink government so that we can grow the private sector.
+Some of the pro-growth bills I have voted for in this Congress include:

 As a member of the Education and the Workforce Committee, I have joined with my colleagues to advance legislation that will strengthen our education system, improve workforce training opportunities, and protect workers’ rights.
 We must move forward in all of these areas to keep the American economy competitive in the 21st Century.

 My highest priority in Congress is advancing policies that encourage economic growth and job creation.
 One way we can do this is by opening new markets for American goods and services abroad through the expansion of free and fair trade.
 According to the U.S. Chamber of Commerce, more than 126,000 Tennessee jobs— and 12,925 jobs in the First District—are directly supported by exports.
 By advancing free and fair trade, we can reduce or eliminate barriers created by our trade partners, leveling the playing field for American businesses, farmers, and workers.
 With 95 percent of the world's consumers living beyond our borders, there are tremendous growth opportunities to sell American products abroad.